What is Takeover Premium?

-The screenshot above shows the value of synergies, in CFI’s M&A Financial Modeling Course.
+The screenshot above shows the value of synergies, as explained in CFI’s M&A Financial Modeling Course.

 Accounting for the Takeover Premium

 When an acquirer pays a takeover premium during an M&A transaction, goodwill will be recognized on the acquirer’s balance sheet.
-Goodwill is an intangible asset that includes a target’s company brand name, forclient base, great customer and employee relations, and patents.
-In case of unfavorable economic conditions or adverse events, the market value of goodwill may drop below the acquisition cost.
+Goodwill is an intangible asset that includes a target’s company brand name, client base, great customer and employee relations, and patents.
+In the case of unfavorable economic conditions or adverse events, the market value of goodwill may drop below the acquisition cost.
 Thus, the acquirer must recognize an impairment of goodwill.
 If the acquirer pays a discount for the acquisition, negative goodwill will be recognized.